 The Medical Surveillance Monthly Report, published continually since 1995, is a peer-reviewed journal of the Armed Forces Health Surveillance Division.
 The MSMR publishes monthly reports describing the incidence, distribution, impact, or trends of illness and injuries among members of the United States Armed Forces and other beneficiaries of the Military Health System.
-The most widely read issue each year focuses on the annual absolute and relative morbidity burden attributable to various illness and injuries among service members and beneficiaries, which may be accessed here.
+The most widely read issue each year focuses on the annual absolute and relative morbidity burden attributable to various illness and injuries among service members and beneficiaries, which appears in two issues, June and July, annually.

 The MSMR is always seeking high quality, relevant submissions for publication.
 Prospective authors are welcome to review instructions and submit manuscripts within the aims and scope of the journal.
 Inquiries regarding content or material to be considered for publication should be directed to the MSMR Editor.